RMT Element #3: The Practical Engine for “Doing No Harm and Working as One.”

 - Stay in the “Lower Loop” of attack and defense.

-A Global Success Story: The Power of Proof
+A Success Story: The Power of Proof

-One Field Operations team I facilitated experienced a total turnaround by committing to their Agreements.
+One Field Operations team I facilitated experienced a total turnaround by committing to their Work Agreements.
 By choosing Reason over Ego-based bickering, they achieved, within one year:

 - 78% increase in teammate trust.